 Ulster Volunteer Force (or UVF)

 The Ulster Volunteer Force is a Loyalist paramilitary group, formed in 1965.
 Like most Loyalist paramilitary groups it is dedicated to protecting and advancing Unionism, Unionists and Protestants.
-The UVF was active for more than 40 years and was responsible for almost 500 killings, the majority of the victims being Catholic civilians.
+The UVF was active for more than 40 years and was responsible for almost 500 killings, the majority of the victims were Catholic civilians.

-The Ulster Volunteers were a Loyalist militia group, formed in northern Ireland in 1912 and active until 1922.
+The Ulster Volunteers were a Loyalist militia group, formed in Northern Ireland in 1912 and active until 1922.
 The Volunteers were formed to resist a Dublin-based government under the auspices of Home Rule.

 Ulster Workers’ Council (or UWC)

 The Ulster Workers’ Council was a Loyalist labour union.
 It was established in 1974 to oppose the power-sharing government proposed in the Sunningdale Agreement.
 The UWC helped undermine the Sunningdale deal by organising crippling general strikes in May 1974.